 If the UE hosts one or more ADNs, the registration will result in the CSE (SCS) hosting one or more corresponding <AE> resources for the UE.
 If the UE hosts an ASN or a MN, the registration of the ASN/MN-CSE will result in the CSE (SCS) hosting a corresponding <remoteCSE> resource for the ASN/MN-CSE.
-The flow is depicted in figure 6.3-1.
+The flow is depicted in Figure 6.3-1.

 Figure 6.3-1: UE Attach Procedure with oneM2M Registration